TaylorOD/braintree_integration/README.md

 ### Braintree Ruby Integration

 - This is an example integration with Braintrees Hosted Fields payment platform.
-This was built as part of the application process for an API Specialist role at Braintree / PayPal.
+This was built with Ruby on Rails as part of the application process for an API Specialist role at Braintree / PayPal.

 - Braintree provides sample card information to test their platform.
 The details is the placeholder text in my Hosted Field forms but for your reference they are:
 - CARD NUMBER: 4111 1111 1111 1111